Max Joseph

-Max Joseph (born January 16, 1982) is an American filmmaker and a television and gameshow host.
+H. Maxwell Joseph (born January 16, 1982) is an American filmmaker and a television and gameshow host.

 For seven seasons, he was a host and cameraman for Catfish: The TV Show.
 He was absent from Catfish for several episodes in the fourth season to make his feature film debut, We Are Your Friends, starring Zac Efron.
-Joseph announced that he was leaving Catfish: The TV Show in 2018, and he was replaced in 2020 by Kamie Crawford.
+Joseph announced that he was leaving Catfish: The TV Show in 2018, and in 2020 he was replaced by Kamie Crawford.